What Is a Full Backup?

-Full backup, incremental backup, and differential backup are the most common three basic backup types.
-What’s the difference among these backup types?
+Besids full backup, you may also hear incremental backup, differential backup, in which are the most common three basic backup types.

 File History could not backup other data on your hard disk or partitions.

 File History, Windows Backup and Restore both of them could not backup data to cloud.

 The command prompt is complex to operate for freshman and ordinary people.